mverschu/adwsdomaindump/README.md

 # ADWSDomainDump
 Active Directory information dumper via ADWS (Active Directory Web Services), fork of LDAPDomainDump (https://github.com/dirkjanm/ldapdomaindump/).

-## Introduction
-In an Active Directory domain, a lot of interesting information can be retrieved via ADWS by any authenticated user (or machine).
-This makes ADWS an interesting protocol for gathering information in the recon phase of a pentest of an internal network.
-A problem is that data from ADWS often is not available in an easy to read format.

 ## Install
 Recommended install: